shahramyalameha/burai/docs/source/usage/web_browser.rst

 Usage
 -----

-Users can use BURAI as the internet explore, too.
+Users can handle BURAI as the internet explore, too.
 When users search something at the internet, users should select "Web" in this system control.
 Google URL have been resisted at bookmark as default.